 Since our foundation we have been at the forefront of the following developments:

-Most of these developments have provided significant advances in the identification of needs, information collection and decision analysis in the fields of renewable natural resource systems including natural environemnts and their ecosystems, sustainable agriculture, forestry and fisheries as well as conservation of soil and water resources.
+Most of these developments have provided significant advances in the identification of needs, information collection and decision analysis in the fields of project design and implementation management for social and economic development.
+In the last five years we have been responsible for the systems design and implementation of the Navatec System a comprehensive project cycle management system which has since been substituted by the SDGToolkit to support Agenda 2030.
+Our developments provide objective and quantitative foundations for the analysis of risks facing populations who depend on renewable natural resource systems including natural environments and their ecosystems, sustainable agricultural systems, forestry and fisheries as well as conservation of soil and water resources.

 We are the lead organization in research and development of the Real Incomes Approach to economics.
 This is the only macroeconomic model and policy propositions that are supply side in terms of policy instruments, decision incentives, the promotion of productivity, compensatory income distribution and accessible prices.

 Results of our analyses on needed changes in economic organization led to the formation of Mutec.uk an extension services in support of mutuals dealing with technological development.
 The first product of this initiatives is Mutec.cloud a cloud-based field service support for teams in low income countries to design effective projects to support Agenda 2030 Sustainable Development Goals (see SDGToolkit below)